 Why Keep Life Insurance After Retirement

 It’s expensive to die these days.
 Sadly, you can’t just bury yourself in the yard any longer.
-It can cost around $10,000 when all final expenses are taken into account.
+According to Seniors Life Insurance Finder, it can cost around $10,000 when all final expenses are taken into account.

 Life insurance after retirement could enable you to stay in the family home and avoid downsizing.
 It could also give you extra to enjoy those golden years to the fullest.